IES Phase 2

-Continuous Medicaid eligibility applies to persons under 19, including a caretaker relative and their spouse, if under age 19.
-It does not apply to persons determined eligible for Medicaid as:
+Continuous medical eligibility applies to persons under 19, including a caretaker relative and their spouse, if under age 19.
+It does not apply to persons determined eligible for medical benefits as:

 - spenddown met; or